A New Network at Queen Mary: Staff Disability Network

 Who is the Network for?

-The Network is initially open to any Queen Mary staff member who self-identifies as disabled or has a mental or physical health condition or impairment.
+The Network is currently open to any Queen Mary staff member who identifies as disabled or has a mental or physical health condition or impairment.
 This could include staff who have experience of:

 - physical or sensory impairments (such as hearing and visual impairments, MS, mobility challenges);